Webinar for Somatic Experiencing Trauma Institute, Transcript

 There are two significant injuries that result in a concussion—impact shock and structural damage.

-Accompanying this metabolic crises are excessive amounts of the protein TAU which might lead to dementia.
+Accompanying this metabolic crisis are excessive amounts of the protein TAU which might lead to dementia.
 Also, neurotransmitters can be released from the sheared axons and can be toxic to surrounding tissues.

 It is possible that crystalline structures in the inner ear detach and cause vertigo as a result of a blow to the head.
 A physical therapist specializing in vestibular rehabilitation can make a very detailed evaluation to determine if this is the case.